 Michelle currently serves as General Attorney for the US Department of Education's Office for Civil Rights where she investigates allegations of discriminations in schools, colleges, and universities in the areas of race, national origin, sex, disability, and age.
 Michelle attended University of Maryland, College Park and University of Maryland Law School and has been a practicing attorney since 1997.
 Previous experience includes working for The Legal Aid Bureau in Maryland representing students in foster care in the child welfare system.
 Additionally, Ms. Vaughan is a certified mediator in Washington, DC family court.
 While serving on the Chatt HIlls board, Michelle doubles as the PTO President representing both her first grader and sixth grader at the school.
 Michelle's youth volunteer experience includes serving as a mentor at Preparing for Success, a Maryland-based program that helps prepare graduating high school Seniors with practical life skills.

-Dr. Sandra M. Wright is CEO/Principal of Moaney Wright Training Solutions, and Possibilities Unlimited for Women.
-She is an Amazon bestselling children’s author – Queen Imani, Queen of Love and Smiles, and Jay Christopher’s Big Surprise.
-She has also co-authored a college-level textbook for McGraw-Hill publishing company.
+Dr. Sandra M. Wright is CEO/Principal of The Wright Learning Solutions, and Possibilities Unlimited for Women.
+She has been here from the beginning (2010).
+Dr. Wright is one of the founding members of Chattahoochee Hills Charter School coming together with a group of neighbors from the “Hill Country” to envision this great school—which was once called, Hill Country Charter and renamed to Chattahoochee Hills Charter School.
+She was instrumental in determining the type of curriculum the school should utilize; going from one Fulton County Board meeting to another, to champion the cause to start this school when it seemed FCBOE did not want another charter school, and much more.
+She volunteered as a clerical person to assist the first principal, Duke Bradley, PhD in his new role…manning the phones, calling parents that might be interested in enrolling their scholars-- in a small setting at Serenbe.
+She is a best selling Amazon author of four books, one published through McGraw Hill publications.
 Dr. Sandy (as she likes to be called) has also been on a Fulton County school governance board.
-She is a dissertation chairperson and an assistant professor at Concordia University, and an adjunct instructor at Georgia Tech, Georgia State, and Clark Atlanta University.
+She is keynote speaker, master trainer, a dissertation chairperson and an assistant professor at Concordia University, and an adjunct instructor at Georgia Tech, Georgia State, and Clark Atlanta University.
 Dr. Sandy has served in almost all capacities within the PTO at several Fulton County Schools – President, Vice President, Treasurer and Secretary---and BAND Booster’s President at Creekside High School.
-She wrote two small drug awareness grants for the PTO at Creekside, and is also a grant reviewer for two federal agencies.
-She recently co-founded a non-profit organization called the R.O.S.E.
-Academy for girls.
-It is for girls between the ages of 11-16 and raises their self-esteem while building their leadership skills.
+She wrote two small drug awareness grants for the PTO at Creekside and is also a grant reviewer for two federal agencies.